 To save your Workspace: Once you have set up your workspace, you can save it.
-Go to "Window" → "Workspace" → "New Workspace...", and when prompted, give it an appropriate name, then save it.
+Go to "Window" → "Workspace" → "Save Workspace...", and when prompted, give it an appropriate name.
 You can easily access it again 3 ways:

-- 1. "Workspace" → then click on your saved workspace in the menu choices - 2.
-By clicking on the icon in the upper right corner of your Photoshop Workspace - 3.
+- 1. "Workspace" → then click on your saved workspace name at the bottom of the menu choices - 2.
+By using the drop-down menu in the upper right corner of your Photoshop Workspace - 3.
 By Resetting your Workspace: "Workspace" → "Reset (Name of Workspace)"